 Monday, February 2nd, 2015

 The Pacific Fishery Management Council’s (Council) ad hoc Ecosystem Work Group (EWG) will hold a webinar on Wednesday, February 11, 2015, which is open to the public.
 A proposed draft agenda is now available for that webinar.
 Continue reading for the agenda and webinar information→

 Public Comment Deadline – March 2015 Advance Briefing Book

 Public comment materials received BY 11:59 pm, Thursday, February 12, 2015, will be mailed to Council members and appropriate advisory bodies prior to the March meeting.
 This is known as the “Advance Briefing Book Deadline.”

 Supplemental Public Comment Deadline

-Public comments or materials received at the Council office after August 21 but BY 11:59 pm, September 2 will be included in the supplemental materials distributed to the Council on the first day of the meeting.
+Public comments or materials received at the Council office after February 12, 2015, but BY 11:59 pm, March 2 will be included in the supplemental materials distributed to the Council on the first day of the March meeting.
 This is known as the “Supplemental Public Comment Deadline.”